Alpha Group: In Georgia

 Georgia established its own Alpha unit in 1992.
 It was created as one of the three special forces units belonging to the Ministry of State Security, the other two being named Delta and Omega.
 In 1995, members of Alpha and the Minister of State Security, Igor Giorgadze, were blamed for the failed bombing attempt on the life of President Eduard Shevardnadze.
 After that, Giorgadze fled to Moscow, and Georgia's Alpha was purged and reorganised.

 In Kyrgyzstan

 A special unit named "Alfa" Special Operations Executive (ASOE) was established within the State Committee on National Security (GKNB) of Kyrgyzstan.
 In 2010, eight members of ASOE, including five snipers and the unit's commander, were charged with shooting and killing unarmed people during the Second Kyrgyz Revolution.
 Criminal cases were brought to the court under the articles: 97 (murder), and 305 part 2 (exceeding the limits of authority).

 In Tajikistan

 Equipment

-As a 'Tier 1' force, Alpha Group operators have access to a wide array of small arms.
+Alpha Group operators have access to a wide array of small arms.